When war breaks out or natural disasters strike, children can lose their schools, their homes and their families.

 - UNICEF UK-themed mufti day – pupils and staff pay a pound and come to school in head to toe blue

 - School disco – sell tickets, get those dancing shoes on and raise money for UNIEF UK in the process!

 - Talent show – dance, sing and show your talents for UNICEF UK. £5 per entry and sell tickets for the show to loved ones

 - Quiz fundraiser – get your thinking caps on and organise a quiz.
 Collect an entry fee from every player and see which team will be victorious!

 How will your donation help children around the world?

-Unicef has a presence in 190 countries so can rapidly reach children and families with support when an emergency happens.
-Unicef are there to provide chidlren with the care, supplies and protection that could save their lives.
+UNICEF has a presence in 190 countries so can rapidly reach children and families with support when an emergency happens.
+UNICEF are there to provide children with the care, supplies and protection that could save their lives.